 - By weight

 - It calculates the status of the elements that have a visual console, a module or an agent assigned in relation to a percentage of elements configured by the user.
-This percentage is the one that has to exceed the number of elements of a non-normal status with respect to the number of elements taken into account in the calculation for that status to change.
+This percentage is the one that must exceed the number of elements of a non-normal status regarding the number of elements taken into account for the calculation for that status to change.

-- For example, given an element with a percentage of 50% and a visual console linked with 5 elements:
+- For example, given an element with a percentage of 50% and a visual console linked to 5 elements:

 - - 1 critical, 1 warning and 3 normal -> Status normal.

 - - 2 critical, 2 warning and 1 normal -> Status normal.